mozilla/pkipolicy/rootstore/policy.md

   `300a06082a8648ce3d040303`.

-The above encodings consist of the corresponding OID with the parameters field omitted.
+The above encodings consist of the corresponding OID with the parameters field omitted, as specified by [RFC 5758, Section 3.2](https://tools.ietf.org/html/rfc5758#section-3.2).
 Certificates MUST NOT include a NULL parameter.
 Note this differs from RSASSA-PKCS1-v1_5, which includes an explicit NULL.

 #### 5.1.3 SHA-1 ####